TelegramMessenger/Telegram-iOS/docs/Guide-Installation-Setup-template.md

 #### 3.2.1 Binary Distribution Options

-The default and recommended distribution is a binary (static library) and a resource bundle with translations and images for all SDK Features.
+The default and recommended distribution is a binary (static library) and a resource bundle with translations and images for all SDK features.

 ```ruby
 platform :ios, '8.0'